jjackson0228/Employee-Payroll/README.md

 # Employee-Payroll

 Project to write a code in javascript to log employee first and last name and salary into the table HTML pre-written code.
+Added code to make a loop to add a first name and a last name and salary into a table with a salary with a USD and decimal points added even if typed without them.
+When adding more than one name and salary I made a code to get the average salary of everyone entered into the payroll tracker.
+It is shown in the inspect page and in the console log.
+I also added a code to pick a random winner of all the names entered.
+It is also shown in the console log if you right click and inspect the page.

 ## Screenshots
  - Click on the add employee box.![homepage](<images/Screenshot 2024-06-13 at 4.08.20 PM-1.png>)